21st Century Wire says…

 In a flagrant and overt violation of International Law, the state of Israel has used Lebanese airspace to carry out a sustained bombing campaign in Syria.
 The reason Israel does not respect its neighbors is simple – because they do not have to…

-Syria has kept the peace with Israel for nearly 40 years, which makes this latest attack by Israel all the more worrying.
-Now Israel has joined NATO and the Gulf monarchs’ dog pile on top of Syria.
+Syria has kept the peace with Israel for nearly 40 years over the Golan Heights issue, which makes this latest attack by Israel all the more worrying.
+Now Israel appears to have joined NATO and the Gulf monarchs’ dog pile to try and collapse the nation of Syria.

 The death toll is unknown as yet, but based on the size of the strikes, it could be hundreds, or maybe thousands of innocent civilians and innocent security forces – all dead as a result of Israel’s “strategic” operation.